 The consultant will work in the International Development Programme of the Division of Programmes of the Inter-Parliamentary Union (IPU).
 In performing her/his duties, the consultant will report to the Programme Manager for International Development.
-The position will focus on climate change activities of the IPU, including related Sustainable Development Goals (SDGs) implementation, aspects of development cooperation, and resource mobilization for the SDGs.
+The position will focus on IPU’s climate change activities as well as on SDG implementation with a focus on financing, development cooperation and resource mobilization.

 - Develop strategies to promote action on climate change and support capacity building in parliaments to implement the Paris Agreement.

-- Organize and implement, in cooperation with UN Environment, UNFCCC and targeted parliaments, the various activities to strengthen parliamentary capacities and engagement in climate change.
+- In cooperation with UNEP, UNFCCC and targeted parliaments, organize and implement the various activities to strengthen parliamentary capacities and engagement in climate change.

-- Monitor project expenditures within approved funding and keep administrative records on project activities.
+- Monitor project expenditures within approved funding and keep administrative records in respect of project activities.

-- Draft activity reports for submission to donors and the IPU governing bodies.
+- Draft activity reports for submission to donors and IPU governing bodies.

 - Provide material on project activities and results for publication on the IPU website and in other media.

-- Provide support in preparations of IPU publications in the area of climate change.
+- Provide support to preparation of IPU publications in the area of climate change and disaster risk reduction.

 - Provide, as requested, other assistance in areas relevant to IPU’s work on international development.

-- At least one event on climate change is organized at the 141st IPU Assembly.
+- At least one event on either climate change or development finance is organized at the 142nd IPU Assembly.

-- Reports on the implementation of the activities are prepared and submitted to the IPU governing bodies.
+- Reports on the implementation of the activities are prepared and submitted to IPU governing bodies and donors.

 Work implies frequent interaction with the following:

-- Officials from the United Nations and other partner organizations;
+- United Nations and other partner organizations officials.

 - Members of the IPU Secretariat.